gzhaha/myBase-Plugins/plugins/README.md

 This folder contains the plugins for myBase 7.x.

-> **Note:** These plugins are tested in win7 64bit system, and myBase 7.0 beta 20 only.
-If you want to use in MacOS or Linux environment, please fully test.

 **Usage:**
 1. Closed the software
 2. Copy the plugin .js file to .\plugins sub folder.